awsdocs/amazon-cloudwatch-user-guide/doc_source/Lambda-Insights-Getting-Started-docker.md

     rm -f lambda-insights-extension.rpm
 ```

+**Note**
+The Lambda Insights agent is supported only on Lambda runtimes that use Amazon Linux 2\.

 After you create your Lambda function, assign the **CloudWatchLambdaInsightsExecutionRolePolicy** IAM policy to the function's execution role, and Lambda Insights is enabled on the container image\-based Lambda function\.

 **Note**